 The cord will not be cut for several minutes until it has stopped pulsating to maximizes the blood that is passed through the placenta to the baby.
 You will not have a managed third stage either.
 Instead, the placenta will be expelled naturally by contractions whilst the mother cuddles or breastfeeds her baby.
 After a natural birth, the mum and baby are generally left in quiet and low lights.

 A woman can feel very disappointed and like a failure, if they wanted to have a natural delivery but needed help.
-It’s important not to feel like this.
 Remember that the ultimate goal of any decisions around labour and birth is your safety and that of your baby, so don’t be hard on yourself.
 There are lots of chance factors during labour and every birth is a unique event.

-If you have a low-risk pregnancy your antenatal team should support you in wanting to use a birthing pool.
+If you have a low-risk pregnancy, your antenatal team should support you in wanting to use a birthing pool.
 During a water birth, you can only have gas and air for pain relief – you can’t have pethidine or an epidural.
-However, provided you are on a labour ward if you are struggling to cope you can ask to come out of the water and have pain relief.
+However, provided you are in a labour ward if you are struggling to cope you can ask to come out of the water and have pain relief.
+You may also prefer to spend some of your labour in water but not necessarily be there for the birth or all the time.

 Active birthing seeks to use gravity and your body movements to help birth your baby.
 The angle of the birth canal means that when you are lying down your baby you effectively have to push your baby ‘uphill’ to deliver her.
 By being in a more upright position gravity helps your baby move down through the birth canal.
 You can have an active birth in a pool too.
 Good positions for active birth include:

-Active birth is a very woman-centred approach to birth, which seeks to empower and encourage pregnant women to get in touch with their own bodies and to keep active during labour.
+Active birth is a very woman-centered approach to birth, which empowers and encourages t women to get in touch with their own bodies and to keep active during labour.
 It works with a woman’s body and mind to bring their babies safely and gently into the world using the natural positions, and the techniques teach pregnant women to think and respond to labour with a positive mindset.
 Relaxation and visualisation techniques help cope with the contractions.

 Your birth partner can work with you during an active birth to help you get into comfortable and effective positions.
 You might find it helps to stand with your arms over your birth partner’s shoulders, or if you are sitting on a birthing ball or chair you birth partner can massage your back to help ease any back pain.

 There is also evidence that our pain perception is affected by anxiety levels – anxious people feel more pain from the same stimulus than relaxed people.
-If you are interested in using hypnobirthing it should be part of your birth plan.
+When you are able to relax and breathe your way through contractions the muscles in your womb and cervix respond accordingly and this helps speed up your labour.
+If you are interested in using hypnobirthing, it should be part of your birth plan.
 You will need to attend a special course with your birth partner speak and learn the hypnosis techniques before you go into labour.